segmentio/segment-docs/src/connections/functions/insert-functions.md

 {% endcomment %}

-## Destination Insert Functions logs and errors
+## Destination insert functions logs and errors

 A function can throw errors, or Segment might encounter errors while invoking your function.
 You can view these errors in the [Event Delivery](/docs/connections/event-delivery/) tab for your Destination as in the example below.

 ![A screenshot of the event delivery tab, showing 519 failed events broken into categories explaining why they failed](images/event-delivery.png)

-### Destination functions error types
+### Destination insert functions error types

 - **Bad Request** - Any error thrown by the function code that is not covered by the other errors.
 - **Invalid Settings** - A configuration error prevented Segment from executing your code.
 If this error persists for more than an hour, [contact Segment Support](https://segment.com/help/contact/){:target="_blank"}.